Patapom/webgl/Web/blog/patapom/docs/BRDF/PreIntegration.md

 D( \mu, \alpha ) = \frac{\alpha^2}{\pi ( \mu^2(\alpha^2 - 1) + 1 )^2}
 $$

-The indefinite integral of the PDF is given by:
+The antiderivative of the PDF is given by:

 $$
 \begin{align}